J-asy/OOP-Dinosaurs-game/README.md

 A design rationale (and other design documents) was prepared for each iteration of the design.
 At the end of the project, a document for recommendations to the game engine was written with the pros and cons of the suggestions made based on design principles to improve its design.

-A jar file is available for download to run the game on your command prompt easily via 'java -jar dino-game.jar'
+A jar file is available for download to run the game on your command prompt easily via `java -jar dino-game.jar`.

 ## Game description